 Aikido for law enforcement will be far more effective if there are several officers present, and will include the following...

-1 - Unbalancing techniques to reduce the suspects resistance.
-This will include sending energy to the third point, which can quickly make the suspect lose their balance to the front or rear.
+1 - Unbalancing techniques to reduce a suspects resistance.
+This includes energy to the third point, which makes the suspect lose their balance to the front/rear.

 2 - Controlling the head or arms can be used to effect this quickly, which helps when taking them to the ground, before securing.

 3 - Pressuring the upper body in one direction, whilst stopping the legs from going there will get someone down efficiently.

 4 - The ability to move the suspect into a position where their chance of reaching you with an attack, is greatly reduced.
 This can be done by controlling their arms, via the wrist, elbow or shoulder.

 These are just a few ways to successfully control a potential attacker.
 But, of course, it is far more difficult for Aikido law enforcement officers without some of the tools available in general self defense terms.